CONTENTS

 7. Personal leadership development programs

-Personal leadership development programs focus on self-reflection, self-awareness, and individual growth.
-They help business leaders and managers understand their leadership style, strengths, values, and areas for improvement so that they can improve.
+Personal leadership development programs focus on self-reflection, self-awareness, and personal growth.
+They help leaders get a clear understanding of their leadership style, strengths, weaknesses, and core values to improve and perfect them.

 • Self-assessment and personality tests

-• Leadership and mindfulness (meditation and mindfulness techniques applied to leadership)
+• Meditation and mindfulness techniques applied to leadership

 • Personal leadership coaching and introspection